pernille267/commutability/README.md

 The following packages **must** be installed before installing *commutability*:

   - devtools
-  - fasteqa (install by running devtools::install_github("pernille267/fasteqa")
+  - fasteqa
+  - fasteqa may be installed after installing devtools using
+  '''{r}
+  devtools::install_github("pernille267/fasteqa")
+  '''

 The remaining required packages will be requested automatically by Rstudio if you do not have them installed already.

 # Why not on CRAN